emissary-ingress/emissary/user-guide/getting-started.md

 * The `kubectl` command-line tool
 * [Edge Control](/reference/edgectl-download)

-## Quick Install
+## Quick Install (Recommended!)

 The Ambassador Edge Stack is typically deployed to Kubernetes from the command line.
 If you don't have Kubernetes, you should use our [Docker](../../about/quickstart) image to deploy the Ambassador Edge Stack locally.
 Or, if you're a Minikube user, [check out these directions](#minikube-users).

-When you use Edge Control to install the Ambassador Edge Stack on your publicly accessible cluster, it will:
+When you use Edge Control on your publicly accessible cluster, it will:

+1. Install the Ambassador Edge Stack
-* Generate a domain name for you to access the Edge Policy Console and complete advanced configuration
+2. Generate a domain name for you to access the Edge Policy Console and complete advanced configuration
-* Obtain a TLS certificate
+3. Obtain a TLS certificate for that domain name
-* Configure automatic TLS and HTTPS
+4. Configure automatic TLS and HTTPS using that certificate

-**To get started:**

-1. Install Edge Control for your operating system.
+Install Edge Control for your operating system [here](/reference/edgectl-download).
-   [here](/reference/edgectl-download).
 When complete, return to these instructions.

+**To install the Ambassador Edge Stack:**

-2. Open your terminal and run the following command: `edgectl install`
+1. Run the following command: `edgectl install`
-3. Provide an email address so you can be notified before your domain and certificate expire.
+2. Provide an email address so you can be notified before your domain and certificate expire.

  ```shell
  $ edgectl install